 Instead, you’ll have the chance to see (once again, most likely) Flynn in his Warners heyday, in vehicles such as Gentleman Jim (1942), The Prince and the Pauper (1937), and San Antonio (1946).

 The best of the Flynn movies being shown on TCM is, of course, Michael Curtiz and William Keighley’s The Adventures of Robin Hood (1938), the only entry on Flynn Day featuring the actor’s most frequent leading lady, Olivia de Havilland.
 If you haven’t watched it 100 times already (it’s always on), then perhaps here’s your chance.
+Admittedly, this is one adventure movie that is worth watching time and again.

 Frank Borzage’s Green Light (1937), about idealism and self-sacrifice, is also worth a look because it’s so godawfully well-intentioned it must be seen to be believed.